Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 (13-Adult) Everyone loves articulated dragons.
 Have you ever looked at the fun dragon designs and wanted to make your own?
 This workshop is for those that have taken 3D printing basics or have a working knowledge of how to use TinkerCAD.
 This course covers the steps needed to create your own articulated Dragon designs and print them.
 There will be two classes of two hours on consecutive weekends.
 We will print one design per person which will be available for pick up at the rec center one week after the second class.
 Bring a laptop and a mouse. $15 materials fee.

-Animation using Minecraft (10-14 yrs)
+Animation using Minecraft (10-14 yrs) by Vendor

 (10-14 yrs) In this Cybertek Academy class students are introduced to basic 2D and 3D animation techniques using Minecraft characters and stages.
 Kids expand their perception, observation, and timing skills, as well as exercise their imagination and storytelling by studying motion in reality, then apply these skills to animation.
 Students learn how animators work by completing a variety of short animation exercises and projects.

-Animation using Minecraft (6-10 yrs)
+Animation using Minecraft (6-10 yrs) by Vendor

 (6-10 yrs) In this Cybertek Academy class students are introduced to basic 2D and 3D animation techniques using Minecraft characters and stages.
 Kids expand their perception, observation, and timing skills, as well as exercise their imagination and storytelling by studying motion in reality, then apply these skills to animation.
 Students learn how animators work by completing a variety of short animation exercises and projects.

-Battle Robots (7-12 yrs.)
+Battle Robots (7-12 yrs.) by Vendor

 (7-12 yrs.)
 Learn engineering strategies for building sturdy structures using unique RoboThink bricks, and then apply that knowledge to build multiple robots for a variety of friendly competitions.
 You'll have a blast as you play robot soccer, compete in robot relay races, and complete dozens of other fun challenges in this RoboThink program.